vkolagotla/ip-dns-info/README.md

 10. Connection Type(Cellular or Non-Cellular)
 11. Proxy(Yes or No)
 12. VPN Status(ON or OFF)

+You can also copy some of the details to the clipboard by clicking on them.

 <p align="center">
 <img src="src/screenshot.png" alt="Screenshot of the plugin" width="50%">